pronovic/apologies-server/DEVELOPER.md

 ## Development Environment

-My primary development environment when writing this was IntelliJ on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
+My primary development environment when writing this code was IntelliJ Ultimate on MacOS.
+I also tested regularly in my Debian Linux development environment.

 ## Support on Windows